Sam Durant: 2010s

 In a turn to public work Durant was an artist in residence at the Getty Center that led to What#isamuseum (2013) a year-long participatory project.
 Working with curator Pedro Alonzo he produced Labyrinth (2015) in Philadelphia which addressed mass incarceration and The Meeting House (2016) in Concord, MA that took up the subject of race in colonial and contemporary New England.
 Because of the often controversial subject matter of his work the large scale interactive sculpture entitled Scaffold (2012) was protested when the Walker Art Center in Minneapolis attempted to install it in 2017.
 The sculpture represented several significant gallows from US history and was meant to encourage reflection on the nation's use of capital punishment.
-A group of protesters led by Dakota tribal members objected to the inclusion of an image of the Mankato Gallows and the sculpture was subsequently removed.
+A group of protesters led by Dakota tribal members objected to the inclusion of an actual size replica of the Mankato Gallows and the sculpture was subsequently removed.
 His most recent public work Untitled (drone) was the second commission for the High Line Plinth in New York.
 It raised the issues of drone warfare and surveillance in American society.
 Other notable works have encompassed Italian anarchism, cartographic histories of capitalism, gestures of everyday refusal and a decolonizing realignment of Surrealism through incorporating artists and writers from the former French colonial world, like Aimé Césaire and Joyce Mansour.